moPsy-project/moPsy-KiCad-resources/README.md

 > Various resources I use in my [KiCad](https://www.kicad.org/) projects

 Currently just a dump of my KiCad resources (symbols, footprints).
-They will be ordered and sorted into proper repsositories later.
+They will be ordered and sorted into proper repositories later.

 The [circuit attic](circuit_attic.kicad_sch) contains parts of schematics that have not been used, but are stored for later reference.